Randomtoad/Randomtoad/README.md

-broke struggling ambitious teenager tries to learn smth because of donatello from tmnt 💔
+broke struggling ambitious TEENAGER (<--aggressive pointing) tries to learn smth because of donatello from tmnt 💔

 any/all prns, v preferred if u switch thru them while talking tho ^_^